All Episodes

 President Musk will be attending a cabinet meeting tonight at 8 o'clock.

-And I say, it's just so obvious.
+And I said, it's just so obvious.

 They're so bad at it.

-I used to think they were good at it, they're actually bad at it, because if they were good at it, I'd never be president.
+They're actually bad at it because if they were good at it, I'd never be president.

-I could do the greatest things, I get 98 percent bad publicity.
+I could do the greatest things.

-I could do outside of you and a few of your very good friends, it's like the craziest thing.
+I could do, outside of you and a few of your very good friends, it's like the craziest thing.

 Yeah, they do.